Puran poli

 9. you can alternatively, grind the dal and jaggery into the mixi jar.

-10. Stir and let this puran mixture cook on a low flame till the mixture becomes dry.
+10. Stir and let this Puran mixture cook on a low flame till the mixture becomes dry.

 11. Let the mixture cool down